 - If skin damage is found, ensure area is clean, apply an antiseptic and check regularly for signs of infection.

 On rare occasions, lymph fluid leaking through the skin is observed.
 This is called Lymphorrhoea and can happen if the limb or affected area swells very quickly, if the skin is fragile and thin or if there are breaks in the skin.
-This leakage can vary in severity, but can lead to infection, so prompt attention is necessary – ideally by a lymphoedema specialist.
+This leakage can vary in severity, but can lead to infection, so prompt attention is necessary – ideally by a lymphoedema practitioner.
+If you do not have access to a lymphoedema clinic then see your practice nurse for advice.

 Moisturise your skin